Practical knowledge2025-07-01T12:04:29+02:00

 Category A

-Two-wheeled motorbike with or without sidecar
+Two-wheeled motorcycle with or without sidecar

 Ordinary car - category B

-- Three-wheeled motorbike (cabin scooter).
+- Three-wheeled motorcycle (cabin scooter).

-- Category AM(moped)
+- Category AM (moped)

-Lorries - category C
+Trucks - category C

 Bus - category D